nicolas-t/gAES/readme.md

 ##Usage

-gAES encrypts your message on the fly, then decrypts all messages in the chatbox, every seconds (you can configure it).
+gAES/hangoutAES encrypts your message on the fly, then decrypts all messages in the chatbox, every seconds (you can configure it).
 When reading chat history gAES adds a decrypt button to decrypt the encrypted conversation (yes).
+For the moment, if you use hangoutAES and wants to decrypt your chat history also install (and configure) gAES.

 ## Dependencies